Information and configuration instructions for using the Precision Time Protocol (IEEE 1588-v2) with Domain Time II.

 must be renewed.
 This is primarily useful in networks that do not allow multicast, such as older telecommunication networks.

 networks on the same wire.
+Version 2.1 allows domain numbers to extend to 239.
 Each node is required to have an operating domain number, and to ignore messages originating from

 or addressed to a different domain number.

 Two equal grandmasters in the same domain will not both send Announce and Sync messages.
 Using the BMC algorithm, they will decide which